mathworks/docmaker/tbx/docmakerdoc/docconvert.md

    * including default stylesheets, specified stylesheets, and specified scripts
    * using the first level-1 heading `# Heading` as the `<html>` `<title>`
 6. Copy the specified stylesheets and scripts to the `resources` folder in the root folder
-7. Write the document to an HTML file next to the original Markdown file
+7. Write the document to an HTML document next to the original Markdown document

 ### Styling